Radha: Birth and early life

-Radha was born to Vrishbhanu, a Yadava ruler of Barsana and to his wife Kirtida.
+Radha was born to Vrishbhanu, who was the ruler of Barsana and his wife Kirtida.
 Her birthplace is Raval which is a small town near Gokul in Uttar pradesh, but is often said to be Barsana where she grew up.
-According to the popular legend, Radha was discovered by Vrishbhanu on an effulgent lotus floating in Yamuna river.
+According to popular legend, Radha was discovered by Vrishbhanu on an effulgent lotus floating in Yamuna river.
+Radha was nine months older than Krishna.
 She didn't open her eyes until Krishna himself in his child form appeared in front of her.